larrydodson/surfs_up/README.md

   * Temperatures are relatively consistent and linear in comparison with each other, with deltas of 2-5 °F when comparing the months of June and December over the multiple years, see Figure A below.
 Barring a few typical weather spikes, these spreads should be consistent during the other months of the year, and not be major factor to the success of the new business.
   * To note, the largest change in temperature is at the minimums for both months, with December at 56°F and June at 64°F. It may be expected that there could be slower business at these lower temperatures, especially for ice cream sales.
+  * To note also, the available data date range is from January 1, 2010 through August 23, 2017.
+When using this data for Junes and Decembers, there is an additional month of June than December in the analysis, as December's data ends in 2016 and June's in 2017.
   * The larger potential impact to business success will likely be due to precipitation.